-At first, they thought it was the forbidden fruit that brought the devil and decided to burn the seed.
+At first, they thought the forbidden fruit brought the devil and decided to burn the seed.
 However, when burned, the scent emanating from the strange roots makes them want to taste it.
 Indeed, their spirits were extraordinarily refreshing.
 They decided to make it a drink before each ceremony.

 In the 18th century, the first Dutch people brought coffee outside Egypt and planted it in Martinique.
 Later, the French and Brazilians brought this fruit back to their homeland.
 That was the first step for coffee to be grown worldwide.